Mwindo/commonplace-public/README.md

 and navigate to [dev.commonplace.com](http://dev.commonplace.com).

+To log into the local dev db, navigate to [dev.commonplace.com/admin](http://dev.commonplace.com/admin) and enter username Admin and password TestPassword.

 ## Deployment

 This is a personal project, so deployment details are left vague.
 Since it is small, I'm currently spinning it up as a small VM with the Google Compute Engine.